Satranic Panic: Production

 Mackay shot Satranic Panic when she was 18 years old.
-It is Mackay's fourth feature film, following T Bockers (2023).
+It is Mackay's fourth feature film, following T Blockers.

 Release

 Satranic Panic held its world premiere at SXSW Sydney on October 19, 2023.
 It later premiered at other events in 2023 such as the Melbourne Queer Film Festival, Outfest x American Cinematheque (U.S. premiere), Nitehawk/Future of Film is Female, Salem Horror December Double Feature, and the SOHO Horror Film Festival.
 The film was distributed by Dark Star Pictures and was released digitally on August 13, 2024.

 Reception

 Satranic Panic has garnered positive reviews.
 Red Broadwell of Dread Central rated the film 4.5 out of 5 stars, praising its cinematography, comedic tone, and commentary on trans moral panic.
 They state, "Satranic Panic is Alice Maio Mackay’s most ambitious and stylish film yet, tackling transphobic fear-mongering at her new creative peak."
 They also compare elements of the film and its style to the works of David Lynch, Gregg Araki, Lizzie Borden, and Todd Haynes.

 Alexandra Heller-Nicholas of the Alliance of Women Film Journalists highlights the film's audacity and joy.
 She states, "In Satranic Panic, like Mackay’s earlier movies, transphobia and homophobia kill, and there’s something extraordinarily powerful in how she weaves that hard truth into her vibrant supernatural horror scenarios."

 Daniel Gorman of In Review Online celebrates the film's DIY aesthetics, likening it to the works of Gregg Araki and the Evil Dead movies.
 He states, "It’s all undeniably chintzy, but the lo-fi digital work is an essential part of the film’s charm."